jspm/jspm-cli/README.md

 When executing jspm is using the NodeJS `--experimental-modules` feature directly, configuring the jspm resolver through the NodeJS `--loader` hooks so this is using full native ES module support in Node.js.

+> If you get an error when running this, you may not be on the latest Node.js version.
+Only Node.js 10.x supports dynamic import through native ES modules.

 ### 5. Execution in the Browser

 To execute the above file in the browser, we can create a package map: